Border control: Border zones

 Examples of international border zones are the Border Security Zone of Russia and the Finnish border zone on the Finnish–Russian border.
 There are also intra-country zones such as the Cactus Curtain surrounding the Guantanamo Bay Naval Base in Cuba, the Korean Demilitarised Zone along the North Korea-South Korea demarcation line and the Frontier Closed Area in Hong Kong.
 Important historical examples are the Wire of Death set up by the German Empire to control the Belgium–Netherlands border and the Iron Curtain, a set of border zones maintained by the Soviet Union and its satellite states along their borders with Western states.
 One of the most militarised parts was the restricted zone of the inner German border.
-While initially and officially the zone was for border security, eventually it was engineered to prevent escape from the Soviet sphere into the West.
+While the zone was initially and officially for border security, it was eventually engineered to prevent escape from the Soviet sphere into the West.
 Ultimately, the Eastern Bloc governments resorted to using lethal countermeasures against those trying to cross the border, such as mined fences and orders to shoot anyone trying to cross into the West.
-The restrictions on building and habitation made the area a "green corridor", today established as the European Green Belt.
+The restrictions on building and habitation made the area a "green corridor", which today is known as the European Green Belt.

 In the area stretching inwards from its internal border with the mainland, Hong Kong maintains a Frontier Closed Area out of bounds to those without special authorisation.
-The area was established in the 1950s when Hong Kong was under British administration as a consequence of the Convention for the Extension of Hong Kong Territory prior to the Transfer of sovereignty over Hong Kong in 1997.
-The purposes of the area were to prevent illegal immigration and smuggling; smuggling had become prevalent as a consequence of the Korean War.
+The area was established in the 1950s, when Hong Kong was under British administration, as a result of the Convention for the Extension of Hong Kong Territory before the transfer of sovereignty over Hong Kong in 1997.
+The area's purpose was to prevent illegal immigration and smuggling; smuggling had become prevalent as a consequence of the Korean War.
 Today, under the one country, two systems policy, the area continues to be used to curtail unauthorized migration to Hong Kong and the smuggling of goods in either direction.